-This article will help you to know about the legal provision and procedure of adoption in Nepal.
+This article will help you to know about the legal provision and procedures of adoption in Nepal.

 The process of transferring a parent’s legal rights and duties to another person is called adoption.
-In another word, adoption includes the termination of a child’s legal rights and duties toward his or her natural parents and the substitution of such rights and duties toward his or her adoptive parents.
+In other words, adoption includes the termination of a child’s legal rights and duties toward his or her natural parents and the substitution of such rights and duties toward his or her adoptive parents.

 There are basically two types of adoption.
 They are:

 a.
-Open adoption: This is the type of adoption in which biological parents get a chance to meet their child despite having all the legal rights to adoptive parents.
+Open adoption: This is the type of adoption in which biological parents get a chance to meet their child despite having all the legal rights of adoptive parents.

 b.
 Closed adoption: In this type of adoption, there is no contact between the biological parents and the adoptive parents and child after the adoption takes place.